-Other program areas hired students in the spring and summer to learn how to enter content given to them by content team members, which then the teams reviewed and published.
-Similar funds may need to be considered for a fall term student to meet the upcoming deadlines.
+Other program areas hired students in the summer to learn how to enter content given to them by content team members, which then the teams reviewed and published.
+Similar funds may need to be considered for an ongoing student.

 Some teams looked to their research/program assistants to support the entry.
 This means adding these people to the content team web groups and training them on how to enter content through those groups, especially if this will become on ongoing solution.
 County office staff could help enter events and newsletters for the content team.

 If needed, instructional guides created by EESC are available for training those who will be doing the entry.

 Importing the content